jimhavrilla/prognotes/rnotes.md

 if you use range=0 in boxplot() you can remove outlier labels in the plot

-you can use points(and designate the background color and pch (color of points) to label certain data points)
+you can use points(x,y,col='red',pch='0') to label certain data points

 you can use which(blah values==whatever) to get a logical vector to use to get certain data points